-Jan Greenwood, Ph.D. is a pioneer in U.S. higher education and along with G/A&A co-founder Dr. Betty Turner Asher, they have been awarded the American Council on Education’s Donna Shavlik Advancement of Women Award that recognizes “women who have shaped the executive search process and significantly contributed to women's equitable representation across the leadership pipeline."
+Jan Greenwood, Ph.D. is a pioneer in U.S. higher education and along with GA&A co-founder Dr. Betty Turner Asher, they have been awarded the American Council on Education’s Donna Shavlik Advancement of Women Award that recognizes “women who have shaped the executive search process and significantly contributed to women's equitable representation across the leadership pipeline."
 Also stating that "they have been critical players in moving the needle for women in higher education leadership and shaping the executive search process, practices, and landscape."
-Dr. Narcisa Polonio with G/A&A also has received this recognition.
+Dr. Narcisa Polonio with GA&A also has received this recognition.

-Greenwood was the first woman president of a public four-year and graduate institution in Virginia and was among the first to hold multiple presidencies for both public and private institutions.
+Jan was the first woman president of a public four-year and graduate institution in Virginia and was among the first to hold multiple presidencies for both public and private institutions.
 The library at one of these institutions is named in her honor.
 She was one of the earliest executive recruiters with higher education experience who focused on search and consulting in education and nonprofit organizations.
-Greenwood is widely recognized for her search expertise; developer of best practices; group process expertise; trusted advisor to clients and candidates; panelist and speaker providing commentary on search and leadership; and her wisdom imparted through her work, leadership development workshops, and events.
+She is widely recognized for her search expertise; developer of best practices; group process expertise; trusted advisor to clients and candidates; panelist and speaker providing commentary on search and leadership; and her wisdom imparted through her work, leadership development workshops, and events.

-Dr. Greenwood is a licensed psychologist with experience in group process, OB/OD, assessment, and with post-doctoral training in group methods in the U.S. and England.
+Jan is a licensed psychologist with experience in group process, OB/OD, assessment, and with post-doctoral training in group methods in the U.S. and England.
 These skill sets are effective in working with clients, candidates, and search committees.
 She earned full professor with tenure while working in universities.
 She prepared a chapter for Warren Bennis’s book, The Planning of Change, when he was president of the University of Cincinnati, and she was Vice Provost.
 Her Ph.D. is from Florida State University, and she holds a certificate from Harvard University’s Institute for Educational Management.

-Throughout her career, Dr. Greenwood has prioritized service to education and communities through board leadership.
+Throughout her career, Jan has prioritized service to education and communities through board leadership.
 Representative board service has included the Monmouth University (New Jersey) Board of Trustees (including chair of the Educational and Faculty Affairs Committee and member of the Executive Committee), American Council on Education Board of Directors (including Executive Committee member), Association of Governing Boards President’s Advisory Committee (including service on the Commission on Strengthening Presidential Leadership), American Association of State Colleges and Universities (including chair of the Policy & Purposes Committee), Southern Governors’ Association (including member of Advisory Council on International Education), Council of Presidents for Virginia Public Higher Education (including chair) and American Council on Education Executive Search Roundtable (including chair).
 In community service, she was the Founding President of the Long Island Sound Foundation and has served as board member for philanthropic organizations as diverse as symphony, opera, ballet, United Way, Regional Plan Association, and YWCA.
 She also was on the corporate board of the Aquarion Company, serving as the chair of the Environmental, Community, & Government Relations Committee and member of the Audit Committee.
 She was a member of the Board of Directors of Seascape and is Vice Chair of the Majestic Sun Board of Directors.